Athens, the Ancient Capital of Greece

 As you continue around the side of the mount you will then come across the Temple of Nike, this tiny marble temple is the earliest Ionic temple designed by Kallicrates and was dedicated to the goddess Athena Nike.
 In Greek Nike means victory (Athena the goddess of Victory).

 As you continue up the hill you will be met by the Parthenon itself, its magnificent columns sweep up to what was once some of the finest carving of their time.
 The triangle structures topping the east and west facades were filled with elaborately carved sculptures.

-As you circle around the Parthenon you will then come across the Erechtheion, named after the mythical king of Athens, and the Porch of the Caryatids, these sculptures were modeled on the women of Karyai.
+As you circle around the Parthenon you will then come across the Erechtheion, named after the mythical king of Athens, and the Porch of the Caryatids, these sculptures were modelled on the women of Karyai.
 It is thought that the Erechtheion housed the cults of Poseidon and Athena, it was here that according to myths this god and goddess had a contest for the cities affections.
 Poseidon struck the ground with his trident producing a salt spring whilst Athena produced an olive tree.
 The flourishing olive tree that now sits beside the Erechtheion is thought to be the sacred tree that Athena produced to seize the victory in the contest for Athens.